 How I’m styling Sézane

 The two pieces I find myself reaching for most often are the iconic Emile and Basile cardigans.
-They have been an absolutely staple in my wardrobe.
+They have been an absolute staple in my wardrobe.
 I own it in a soft ecru, spring green, and beautiful navy.
-You can style these sweaters in so many different ways, the versatility is just unmatched.
+You can style these sweaters in so many different ways, the versatility is unmatched.
 For an in-depth comparison on both of these sweaters, you might enjoy my Emile vs Basile Cardigan review, where I share my full thoughts on both of these pieces!

 Finally, one of my favorite pieces that I’ve ever purchased from this brand is the Scott Trench.
 I have so many thoughts about this coat, so you can read my in-depth review of the Scott Trench here!
 Overall, though, it’s an absolute staple in my closet and I would purchase this in multiple colors without question.